DSCR Loans: A Guide for International Real Estate Investors in Washington D.C.

 3. Select a lender familiar with foreign nationals: Look for a lender experienced in working with foreign nationals.
 They must understand foreign investors' unique challenges, such as limited U.S. credit history and foreign income verification.

 4. Set up an LLC and U.S. bank account: Most lenders will require you to set up an LLC to get a DSCR loan.
 If you don’t already have an EIN, it will take a significant amount of time to open a U.S. bank account, which will be needed.
-With our Investor Toolkit, you can instantly get an LLC and U.S. bank account and shave off significant paperwork!2
+With our Investor Toolkit, you can instantly get an LLC and U.S. bank account and shave off months of paperwork!

 5. Submit your loan application: The application process involves confirming property details, financial documents, and proof of the property's income potential.
 If you’ve completed all the previous steps, this should take almost no time.